 Advantage of 16mm to Cinema & Film Industry

-Despite its small footprint, over the course of a decade, the new format has become widespread in professional cinema in industries where compactness and portability are more important than image quality.
-Compared to "normal" 35mm film, the narrow film allows at least half the weight and dimensions of the cinema equipment, and also reduces costs: the cost of one part of a narrow-film film is three times lower than that of a conventional film.
-The weight of a 16mm film is 5.5 times lower than usual, making it much easier to transport.
-16mm cinema projectors, as a rule, do not require stationary installation and qualified maintenance, allowing you to quickly deploy a cinema installation in poorly adapted places.
+Despite its tiny footprint, over a decade, the new format has become widespread in professional cinema in industries where compactness and portability are more important than image quality.
+Compared to "normal" 35mm film, the narrow film allows at least half the weight and dimensions of the cinema equipment and also reduces costs: the cost of one part of a narrow film is three times lower than that of a conventional movie.

 You may also like to read: Newborn Photography: Do You Know How to Properly Photograph Newborn Babies?

 The small frame pitch and the mass of photographic material being moved have made the narrow film the preferred choice in some applications.
 In video recorders, 16mm film provided the complete recording of a television frame due to a special grab with an accelerator, unsuitable for a 35mm analog.